pragmagrid/pragmagrid.github.io/_posts/pragma38/2019-11-02-pragma38-posters.md

 After the workshop, all poster authors will be invited to submit a paper, about four pages maximum length, related to your demo presentation.
-The papers will be collected and published on line as the first PRAGMA proceeding and will be available at the end of the year 2019.
+The papers will be collected and published on line as the first PRAGMA proceeding and will be available in the second half of 2020.
 The proceeding will give broader audiences an understanding of how you through PRAGMA are advancing science through your works, and for some, it provides a proof for your sponsor that your presentation is published in a proceeding.